 The Seton Center for Women and Infant’s Health provides comprehensive education and support to meet a family’s needs during pregnancy, childbirth and a baby’s first year.
 The Seton Center offers numerous classes for soon-to-be parents, as well as other services such as breast pump rentals and sales.

-St. Vincent’s is the only health system in the region with a mobile mammography unit.
-Our big pink RV travels thousands of miles each year to bring mammograms to thousands of women.
+The St. Vincent’s mobile mammography unit, operating since 2002, was the first in the region.
+The big pink RV travels thousands of miles each year to bring life-saving screening mammograms to more than 3,000 women.
+The program is accredited by the American College of Radiology and certified by the Food and Drug Administration.
 Every mammogram is read by radiologists using the same state-of-the-art technology found at our hospital locations.

 Emergency Pregnancy Services